charlottedawnwatson/data-analytics-portfolio/README.md

 ## Notes

-This repository is a portfolio of ongoing learning and data analytics work.
+This repository reflects ongoing learning and data analytics work, with a focus on building strong, job-ready analytical skills.